jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_welcome.md

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor SQL Server instances: [Collections][sqlserver_collections]." %}
+{% include tip.html content="The collections used by Spotlight Enterprise to monitor SQL Server instances are documented at: [Collections](sqlserver_collections.html)." %}